ARDMS Ultrasound Physics & Instrumentation Practice Exam 2025 – Complete Study Resource

 Question: 1 / 400

-What is the purpose of using harmonic imaging in clinical ultrasound?
+What is the primary purpose of ultrasound gel?

 Get further explanation with Examzify DeepDiveBeta